How good is your Laplace approximation of the Bayesian posterior? Finite-sample computable error bounds for a variety of useful divergences: Discussion of the bounds

 where we recall from \Cref{assump2} that $\overline{M}_2$ controls the third derivative of the log posterior.
-As noted in \cite{katsevich}, all the recent works \cite{helin,spokoiny_laplace,dehaene} have obtained finite-sample bounds on the total variation distance of order $c_d\sqrt{d^3/n}$, where $c_d$ is a ratio of the third derivative of the log posterior and the $(3/2)$-power of the second derivative of the log-posterior, with the definition varying slightly from paper to paper\footnote{To be precise, we note that the bound appearing in \cite{spokoiny_laplace} is actually expressed in terms of the \textit{effective dimension} $d_{\text{eff}}$, which may sometimes be smaller than the actual dimension $d$ and depends on the strength of regularization by a Gaussian prior.
+As noted by \cite{katsevich}, all the recent works by \cite{helin,spokoiny_laplace,dehaene} have obtained finite-sample bounds on the total variation distance of order $c_d\sqrt{d^3/n}$, where $c_d$ is a ratio of the third derivative of the log posterior and the $(3/2)$-power of the second derivative of the log-posterior, with the definition varying slightly from paper to paper\footnote{To be precise, we note that the bound appearing in \cite{spokoiny_laplace} is actually expressed in terms of the \textit{effective dimension} $d_{\text{eff}}$, which may sometimes be smaller than the actual dimension $d$ and depends on the strength of regularization by a Gaussian prior.
 The effective dimension $d_{\text{eff}}$ however approaches the true dimension $d$ as the sample size $n$ goes to infinity, as long as the prior does not depend on $n$.
-For such a prior, the asymptotic order of the total-variation-distance bound in \cite{spokoiny_laplace} is still $c_d\sqrt{d^3/n}$.} (while the bounds in \cite{fisher} are of a higher order).
-As described in \Cref{related_work}, all the works \cite{helin,spokoiny_laplace,dehaene,fisher} obtain their bounds under assumptions significantly stronger than ours.
+For such a prior, the asymptotic order of the total-variation-distance bound in \cite{spokoiny_laplace} is still $c_d\sqrt{d^3/n}$.} (while the bounds provided by \citealt{fisher} are of a higher order).
+As described in \Cref{related_work}, all the works of \citet{helin,spokoiny_laplace,dehaene,fisher} obtain their bounds under assumptions significantly stronger than ours.
 Still, our bound offers a tighter dimension dependence as it is of order $C_d\sqrt{d^2/n}$, where $C_d$ again represents the ratio of a bound on the third derivative of the log posterior and the $(3/2)$-power of the second derivative of the log-posterior.

-Moreover, we note that \cite{katsevich}, which appeared after the first version of the current article was put on ArXiv, refers specifically to our paper and states that the order of our bound cannot be improved in general.
-Indeed, \cite[Theorem V1]{katsevich} states that the condition $\bar{C}_dd\ll \sqrt{n}$ is necessary for accurate Laplace approximation, where $\bar{C}_d$ is a model-specific term involving ratios of derivatives of the log-posterior.
-We refer the interested reader to \cite{katsevich} for a more precise statement of this result and a more thorough discussion.
+As noted above, \cite{katsevich} refers specifically to our paper and states that the order of our bound cannot be improved in general.
+Indeed, \citet[Theorem V1]{katsevich} states that the condition $\bar{C}_dd\ll \sqrt{n}$ is necessary for accurate Laplace approximation, where $\bar{C}_d$ is a model-specific term involving ratios of derivatives of the log-posterior.
+We refer the interested reader to \citet{katsevich} for a more precise statement of this result and a more thorough discussion.